Mongolian Chicken

 Instructions

-Heat 2 tablespoons of oil in a pan or wok over high heat.
-Once the oil is hot, add the coated chicken in a single layer and fry until golden brown and crispy on both sides, about 3-4 minutes per side.
-Remove the chicken from the pan and set aside on a paper towel to drain excess oil.
+In a large skillet or wok, heat the vegetable oil over medium-high heat.
+Once the oil is hot, carefully add the chicken in batches, frying until golden and crispy, about 3-4 minutes per batch.
+Remove the chicken from the skillet and set it aside on a paper towel-lined plate to drain any excess oil.

 Nutrition Facts